missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Federal Crimes Be Dismissed In Missouri?

-Federal cases can be dismissed, but this is based on substantial grounds for dismissal such as;
+Some federal cases may be eligible for dismissal.
+However, this is typically granted if substantial grounds for dismissal are proven, such as;

 • An illegal stop or search.